Meerownymous/ZiZZi/readme.md

 ZiZZi lets this choice open to the library user.

+2. With ZiZZi you can transform to anonymous objects - only compiling the necessary properties - which can be handy for UI building.

-2. BriX can only express string content.
-ZiZZi can format typed content, also raw bytes and streams.
+3. ZiZZi can express typed content, also raw bytes and streams - BriX is limited to streams.

-3. With ZiZZi, you can form real objects (Alpha).
+## This is how you declare a ZiZZi object
 ```csharp
 var menu =
     new ZiBlock("menu",